edokan/gazette_extractor/source/training.rst

 ..
-Gazette Reaper documentation master file, created by sphinx-quickstart on Thu Oct  6 12:07:04 2016.
+Gazette Extractor documentation master file, created by sphinx-quickstart on Thu Oct  6 12:07:04 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Gazette Reaper
+Gazette Extractor
 ==========================================

-This is tutorial and documentation for Gazette Reaper - engineering project developed at Adam Mickiewicz University.
+This is tutorial and documentation for Gazette Extractor - engineering project developed at Adam Mickiewicz University.

-There will be more info here in the future.

 Contents
 ---------